Ramzgate/sense/README.md

 </figure>

  <bf><bf>

-PPM assigns a score to each path based on asset characteristics, exchange compliance, volumes, data freshness, transitions, and more.
-The path with the highest score becomes the ephemeral _principal path_ used for pricing the asset.
+The PPM assesses each path's quality by considering asset traits, exchange adherence, trading volumes, data recency, transitions, and other factors.
+These path scores are derived from corresponding scores linked to exchanges or blockchains.
+These scores are categorized into compliance, volume, decay, and latency.
+A path's compliance, volume, and decay scores are determined by their respective minimum scores along the path, while latency accumulates across the path.
+The principal path, having the highest score, is selected for pricing the asset in an ephemeral manner.

 <!-- [APE_1667909760](figures/APE_1667909760.png) -->

 ## The Principal Path Library
-This library
+The library is an implementation of the PPM method in python, designed to compute historical PPM fair value prices from historical data.
+The different components of the score have very differnt time scales during which changes and updates take place.
+The compliance score is assessed quarterly, volume and latency on a monthly bases and decay either tick by tick or in short intervals.

+As such the libraries are designed to use pre-computation and cache intermediate computations as much as possible.